codergy/vba-snippets/README.md

 ## Fast range copy

-Do not use paste, copy with destination is faster:
+Do not use ".Paste", ".Copy" with "Destination" is much faster:

     Sheets(1).Range("A1:A10").Copy Destination:=Sheets(2).Range("A1")